obsidian-html/obsidian-html.github.io/__src/vault_v4/Configurations/Modules/Developer Documentation/Creating a custom Module.md

 The module we will be creating will be an [[Built-in versus External modules|external module]], as opposed to a built-in one.
 The differences are mostly on the point of the python module imports and the way the module is loaded, other than that built-in modules and external modules are built in the same way.

+>[!info] Using a language other than Python
+>If you want to write a module using a different programming language, you can use the built-in BinaryModule to call your compiled binary.
+In that case you don't have to write any Python yourself.
+Read more here: [[Running a binary module]].

 # Create a basic module
 Let's call our new module